rmgrajewski/RyanGrajewski.io/_projects/lunarforge/lunarforge.md

 rollover-text:
 project-type: engineering
 project-priority: 0
-cover-img: LUNARFORGE.png
+cover-img: thumbnail.png
 images:
+ - image_path: /projects/lunarforge/thumbnail.png
+ - image_path: /projects/lunarforge/lunarforge_01.png
+ - image_path: /projects/lunarforge/lunarforge_02.png
+ - image_path: /projects/lunarforge/lunarforge_03.png
+ - image_path: /projects/lunarforge/lunarforge_04.png
+ - image_path: /projects/lunarforge/lunarforge_05.png
- - image_path: /projects/ameslathe/LUNARFORGE.png
+ - image_path: /projects/lunarforge/lunarforge_06.png
 ---

 I picked up this lathe from Swarthmore when the Engineering machine shop was renovated.
 It’s roughly a 6 x 22 1940’s model, and came with a huge assortment of collets, chucks and other tooling; it also has a 1 HP bidirectional motor and a continuously variable speed adjuster.
 It’s a beautiful piece of old machinery, and is in extremely good condition.